Last Updated on 26 July 2021 by Dan

 Now more than ever, you might be appreciating the benefit of having your box sets or some good TV at hand!
 I’m going through quite a few things at the moment and really appreciating being able to catch up on shows that I’ve wanted to watch for some time.

 However if you’re with Sky or Virgin Media those services becomes increasingly pricey over time and past initial offers, much as I think they’re good services.
-Both companies are very willing to negotiate deals and if you haven’t done so yet, this is a great opportunity.
+Both companies are very willing to negotiate deals and if you haven’t done so yet, this is a great opportunity to improve your finances easily at home.

 The easiest way to negotiate a new deal is to call up – now this can be scary for most as a lot of people dislike the idea of confrontation, but it’s actually an easy and hassle free process.
-I wrote an article earlier in the year about my own experiences negotiating with Sky and so you can read about what the process entails and how to negotiate here.
+Even better, I wrote a guide to everything you need to negotiate effectively with Sky and Virgin.

 If you’re finding like me you’re finding Netflix/Amazon Prime are your prime watching right now, you might also want to think about reviewing what you’re actually watching and if it’s worth cancelling Sky/Virgin, something I included in a prior post of general moneysaving tips.